jeffersonfparil/GWAlpha.jl/README.md

 - **Y'** is the inverse quantile-normalized into phenotype data such that **Y' ∈ [0,1]**
 - **W = 2√{E(allele)*(1-E(allele))}** is the penalization for low allele frequency

-Empirical p-values were calculated by modelling the additive allelic effects (α) using a normal distribution with mean and variance estimated using maximum likelihood.

 The linear mixed model is defined as **y = Xb + Zu + e**, where:
 - **X** [n,p] is the centered matrix of allele frequencies
 - **Z** [n,n] is the square symmetric matrix of relatedness